 This film has historic significance in starting the franchise of Child’s Play, but also for creating the character of Chucky (voiced by Brad Dourif).
 The synopsis for this original film is a single mother gives her a son a much sought-after doll for his birthday, only to discover that it is possessed by the soul of a serial killer.

-As I was watching this film, I realized that I had never seen this film all the way through, making this technically my first watch of it.
+As I was watching this film, I realized that I had never seen this film all the way through, growing up.
+I watched it on DVD and then got to see it again in the theater on 35mm.
+I would normally pop in at different times and knew pretty much everything that happened though.
 Something that I had heard from others as well as I noticed myself as watch this film, this one is much darker than any of the rest and the fear is much higher.
 Chucky has some funny lines in this film, but I think that might be just what I find to be funny as well as I know what the role becomes.
 Part of me is also interested in more in a concept that wasn’t explored for this film that would have changed the course of the series forever.

 In the beginning of this film after Andy Barclay (Alex Vincent) gets his Good Guy Doll, we don’t see it move and it only talks by saying the lines that were recorded for it.
 The first half of the film portrays that maybe the crimes are being done by Andy while he blames it on Chucky.
 This would have killed the franchise or changed the course, but I almost think this could have made for a better movie.
 That is just my personal feelings on some trivia I discovered, but back to my thoughts on this film.